alessandragni/PWWAestimand/README.md

 # PWWAestimand: Patient-Weighted While-Alive Estimand

-Github repository that provides demo scripts implemented in R allowing for the estimation of the Patient-Weighted While-Alive Estimand, as suggested in Schmidli et al. (2023) [1], within a randomized treatment setting, relying on the theory developed in https://doi.org/10.48550/arXiv.2412.03246 and the implementation included within the R package `mets`.
+This Github repository contains R demo scripts for the estimation of the Patient-Weighted While-Alive Estimand, as proposed by Schmidli et al. (2023) [1], within a randomized treatment setting.
+The implementation builds on theoretical developments from https://doi.org/10.48550/arXiv.2412.03246 and leverages the implementation included within the R package `mets`, by Thomas Scheike.

 ## data folder
-In the folder data, we provide the colorectal cancer data [2], employed in the paper in the Web Appendix D.
+This folder includes the colorectal cancer data [2], used in the paper in the Web Appendix D.

-The HF-ACTION study data [3] analyzed in Section 6 of the paper, that were kindly made available by the Biologic Specimen and Data Repository Information Coordinating Center (BioLINCC) of the National Heart, Lung, and Blood Institute cannot be shared due to privacy and confidentiality considerations.
+The HF-ACTION study data [3] analyzed in Section 6 of the paper, cannot be shared due to privacy and confidentiality considerations.
+For our paper, they were kindly made available by the BioLINCC of the National Heart, Lung, and Blood Institute.

 ## R folder
-In the folder R, we provide the R scripts that would allow to reproduce the results of the paper (Sections 5 and 6) if the data from HF-ACTION were available.
+This folder provides R scripts to reproduce the analyses from Sections 5 and 6 of the paper:

-More specifically, the script `CaseStudy_DEMO.R` contains the code to estimate the Patient-Weighted While-Alive Estimand in the colorectal cancer case study setting, whose results are presented in the Web Appendix D of the paper.
+-- The script `CaseStudy_DEMO.R` contains the code to estimate the PWWA Estimand in the colorectal cancer case study setting, whose results are presented in the Web Appendix D of the paper.
-The script allows to produce plots to compare the PWWA estimand with the EWWA estimand [4].
+Also includes code to compare the PWWA estimand with the EWWA estimand [4], and to generate relevant plots.

+-- The script `SimulationStudy_DEMO.R` performs simulations under various settings to assess PWWA estimator performance.
-The script `SimulationStudy_DEMO.R` contains the code to estimate the Patient-Weighted While-Alive Estimand within different simulated setting, allowing to compare different estimators and computing the main indicators, such as mean, bias, standard error, coverage and power.
+Computes key performance metrics such as mean, bias, standard error, coverage, and power.
-The simulation is based on patents data from a Copenhagen hospital; in the paper, Tables 1 and 2 were obtained through similar code applied to the HF-ACTION data instead.
+Although based here on Copenhagen hospital data, similar simulations produced Tables 1 and 2 in the paper using HF-ACTION data.

 ## References